Contributed by Debbie Clason, staff writer, Healthy Hearing Last updated 2021-09-28T00:00:00-05:00

 You’ve been diagnosed with hearing loss and your hearing care professional recommends hearing aids.
 Thanks to today’s technology, you have a variety of styles and manufacturers to choose from, including some which fit so discreetly they are virtually invisible.
 Which one should you choose?

-The most discreet small hearing aids include custom styles like completely in the canals (CIC) and invisible in the canals (IIC).
+The most discreet small hearing aids include custom "in the ear" (ITE) styles, such as "completely in the canal" (CIC) and "invisible in the canal" (IIC).
 Both of these types fit deep inside the ear canal, hidden in the contours of the ear.

 Although social stigmas may have you leaning toward smaller, more discreet custom devices, these models aren’t suitable for everyone.
 How do you know if they are right for you?
 Here are a few pros and cons for you to discuss with your hearing healthcare professional.

 These devices are as close to being invisible as they get.

 Because they are lightweight and custom molded to fit inside your ear canal, they are comfortable for most wearers.